 So…Does Duolingo Cost Money?

 Is Duolingo free?
 Yes!
-Duolingo is free and it does not cost any money unless you want to upgrade to Duolingo Plus.
+Duolingo is free and it does not cost any money unless you want to upgrade to Super Duolingo.
 You have full access to all lessons on Duolingo without paying for anything.

 In fact, it’s one of the only language resources that promises to be free forever.

-In my opinion, I don’t think that Duolingo Plus is worth it.
+In my opinion, I don’t think that Super Duolingo is worth it.
 In fact, I recommend that you only use the free version!

 However, if you’d like to try it out, Duolingo is usually offering a free trial (14 days generally) so that you can decide whether you think it’s worth it or not.